treyhunner/treyhunner.github.com/source/_posts/2013-10-03-visual-integration-tests-for-django.markdown

 ### Needle

 The [needle][] Python library uses Selenium to navigate your website and screenshot rendered pages.
-Note that needle has poor test coverage, a seemingly failing test suite, and no change log.
+Unfortunately needle has poor test coverage, a seemingly failing test suite, and no change log.
+Despite these shortcomings, I went with needle for my visual integration tests because it got the job done.

 ## Django and Needle

-I used the following mixin to integrate the Django live server with the needle test case using PhantomJS for screenshotting.
-Firefox or another web driver can be used by replacing the driver class attribute.
+I used the following mixin to integrate the Django live server with needle.
+I used PhantomJS, but Firefox or another Selenium web driver should work as well.

 ```python
 from django.test import LiveServerTestCase